Latest posts by Dawn Schenone, MSACN, CNS (see all)

 As we age, collagen production is diminished and a collagen supplement, as well as a balanced whole foods diet, can help replace what has been lost due to the natural aging process.
 In ancient Greek, the word for collagen actually translates to the word “glue” which is exactly how it works.
 It holds our body together providing strength like a glue but also allowing tissues to withstand stretching.

 Collagen is made up of the amino acids glycine, proline, hydroxyproline, and arginine.
 These amino acids create important building blocks to help keep us looking and feeling young.
 Collagen is the most abundant protein in the body, making up 30% of the total protein, as well as 70% of the protein found in skin!
 A large amount of collagen is also found in connective tissues and bone.
 Since it is so abundant in the body, it is definitely a nutrient that you should keep an eye on if you are interested in looking and feeling younger.
+It really is one of the best anti-aging secrets!

 Type I and also type II collagen is found primarily in bones, skin, tendons, organs and blood vessels with the majority of protein found in cartilage is type II.
 So, if you are looking to improve skin and hair, look for types I and III.
 If you are looking for joint support, make sure your collagen supplement contains type II.